 Arenas del Mar Beachfront & Rainforest Resort

-There are many luxury lodging options in Manuel Antonio, but if any option has earned that reputatioit’st's Arenas del Mar.
-Situated on its own private beach and a 13-minute walk to the national park entrance, the resort has 38 rooms, making this luxurious accommodation an intimate one.
+There are many luxury lodging options in Manuel Antonio, but any option has earned that reputatioit’st's Arenas del Mar.
+Situated on its own private beach and a 13-minute walk to the national park entrance, the resort has 38 rooms, making this luxurious accommodation intimate.
 Most units feature ocean views (some with ocean and rainforest views) and modern conveniences, including air conditioning, flat-screen TVs, and plush bedding.
 Upgrade to suites for perks like outdoor jacuzzis and indoor tiled showers with rainfall showerheads.

 Hotel Makanda By The Sea

-Other onsite amenities include outdoor pools and lounge areas with a boho-chic vibe, the full-service Shanti Spa, and the Arbol Restaurant, which serves unique, eIt’stic dishes and a daily happy hour in an atmospheric garden.
-It’s coit’s to spot wildlife in the surrounding trees as you dine, and it’s a perfect place for sunset.
+Other on-site amenities include outdoor pools and lounge areas with a boho-chic vibe, the full-service Shanti Spa, and the Arbol Restaurant, which serves unique, eclectic dishes and a daily happy hour in an atmospheric garden.
+It's common to spot wildlife in the surrounding trees as you dine, and it's a perfect place for sunset.

 Suites, penthouses, and luxury villas dot the property, offering king-size beds, LED smart TVs, and private balconies overlooking the Pacific Ocean.
-Rooms are very spacious, with the smallest being over 800-square-feet (80-sq-m).
-Some come with private Jacuzzis and pools, marble bathrooms, syou’lland/or kitchenettes.
-Regardless of what room you choose, you’ll receive stylish, trendy, and modern comfort with authentic Costa Rican charm.
+Rooms are very spacious, with the smallest being over 800 square feet (80-sq-m).
+Some come with private Jacuzzis and pools, marble bathrooms, and/or kitchenettes.
+Regardless of what room you choose, you'll receive stylish, trendy, and modern comfort with authentic Costa Rican charm.

 Chat with a local specialist who can help organize your trip.